scottsweb/wp-instagram-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Instagram widget is a very no fuss WordPress widget to showcase your latest Instagram pics.
+WP Instagram widget is a no fuss WordPress widget to showcase your latest Instagram pics.

 == Description ==